-Experiential Learning Credits (Policy 4.05b)
+Prior Learning Assessment (PLA) Credits (Policy 4.05b)

-Experiential learning credits, also known as "Life Experience Credits," are credits that are awarded for already acquired college-level learning in a variety of non-traditional settings.
+PLA credits may be awarded for already acquired college-level learning in a variety of non-traditional settings.
 Credits are not awarded simply for experience but for the learning obtained from the experience.
-This learning is judged to be equivalent to what would be gained through Quincy College course work.
-All credit earned must be approved by the Experiential Learning Review Committee.
+This learning is judged to be equivalent to what would be gained through Quincy College coursework.
+All credit earned must be approved by the PLA Review Committee.
+As part of the consideration for these credits, faculty will evaluate and map learning outcomes and achievement in alignment with New England Commission of Higher Education (NECHE) accreditation requirements.